May 7, 2008

 20x200.jpg

-For the last several months I've been working with my friend the gallerist Jen Bekman on a project called 20x200.
-It's about getting high quality prints from emerging fine artists and photographers out into the world in a way that makes sense for the artist, for the buyer, and for the gallery.
-We're in preview mode now, but starting next week we'll be fully launched, shipping prints, and introducing two new editions per week...
+For the last several months I've been working with my friends Jen Bekman and David Yee on a project called 20x200.
+20x200 is a company that aims to change the art world.
+Sounds ambitious and it is.
+We're starting with getting high quality prints from fine artists and photographers out into the world in a way that makes sense for the artist, for the buyer, and for the gallery.
+We're in preview mode now, but starting next week we'll be fully launched, shipping prints, and introducing two new editions two per week...
 Please check it out and let us know what you think.
 We'll be tweaking and polishing based on your feedback...
+I have a feeling 20x200 is going to be a big deal.

 August 22, 2007